yandex-cloud/docs/en/_tutorials/dataplatform/fetch-data-from-rabbitmq.md

       {% endnote %}

-   1. [Create a virtual machine](../../compute/operations/vm-create/create-linux-vm.md) for {{ RMQ }}.
+   1. {% if audience != "internal" %}[Create a virtual machine](../../compute/operations/vm-create/create-linux-vm.md){% else %}Create a virtual machine{% endif %} for {{ RMQ }}.
 To connect to the cluster from the user's local machine instead of the {{ yandex-cloud }} cloud network, enable public access when creating it.

 - Using {{ TF }}

    1. If you don't have {{ TF }}, {% if audience != "internal" %}[install it](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform){% else %}install it{% endif %}.
    1. Download [the file with provider settings](https://github.com/yandex-cloud/examples/tree/master/tutorials/terraform/provider.tf).
-Place it in a separate working directory and [specify the parameter values](../../tutorials/infrastructure-management/terraform-quickstart.md#configure-provider).
+Place it in a separate working directory and {% if audience != "internal" %}[specify the parameter values](../../tutorials/infrastructure-management/terraform-quickstart.md#configure-provider){% else %}specify the parameter values{% endif %}.
    1. Download the configuration file [clickhouse-cluster-and-vm-for-rabbitmq.tf](https://github.com/yandex-cloud/examples/tree/master/tutorials/terraform/clickhouse-cluster-and-vm-for-rabbitmq.tf) to the same working directory.

       This file describes: